cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - CMOV(a, b, c): If c = 1, return a, else return b.

 - Legendre(x, p): x^((p-1)/2).
-  The Legendre symbol computes whether the value x is a "quadratic residue" modulo p, and takes values 1, -1, 0, for when x is a residue, non-residue, or zero, respectively.
+  The Legendre symbol computes whether the value x is a quadratic residue modulo p, and takes values 1, -1, 0, for when x is a residue, non-residue, or zero, respectively.
 Due to Euler's criterion, this can be computed in constant time, with respect to a fixed p, using the equation x^((p-1)/2).
 For clarity, we will generally prefer using the